 Areas of interest for supervision

-I am interested in supervising students working in metaethics, particularly on issues to do with realism, naturalism and nonnaturalism, the metaphysics of the normative (supervenience, explanation and grounding, for example) and thick concepts and the nature of evalution, and theory v anti-theory.
+I am interested in supervising students working in metaethics and/or normative ethics, particularly on issues to do with realism, naturalism and nonnaturalism, the metaphysics of the normative (supervenience, explanation and grounding, for example) and thick concepts and the nature of evalution, and theory v anti-theory.

 Moral Philosophy, particularly metaethics and related areas.